zhaoxunyong/blog/source/_posts/2019-08-28-A-Guide-to-English-Grammar.md

 Not intending to see her, he left early.

 He had done the work, he felt happy.(x)
-Having done the work, he elft happy.
+Having done the work, he left happy.

 I have not seen her for ages, I miss her.(x)
 Not having seen her for ages, I miss her.